Larry Bensky

-Larry Bensky (born May 1, 1937) is a literary and political journalist with experience in both print and broadcast media, as well as a teacher and political activist.
+Larry Bensky (May 1, 1937 – May 19, 2024) was an American literary and political journalist with experience in both print and broadcast media, as well as a teacher and political activist.
 He is known for his work with Pacifica Radio station KPFA-FM in Berkeley, California, and for the nationally-broadcast hearings he anchored for the Pacifica network.

 A native of New York City, Bensky graduated from Stuyvesant High School in 1954 and, with departmental honors, from Yale University, where he was managing editor of the Yale Daily News.
-He is married and has one daughter.

 Journalism career

 Prior to his broadcasting career (and continuing throughout), Bensky worked as a print journalist and editor.
 He worked at the Minneapolis Star-Tribune after college, while attending graduate school at the University of Minnesota.
 He then worked as an editor at Random House, before moving to France, where he was Paris editor of The Paris Review from 1964 to 1966.
 He then returned to New York as an editor of The New York Times Sunday Book Review, and also wrote daily book reviews.
 His views on the war in Vietnam were not well received by editors of the Times, and several of his reviews and features were rejected.
 In 1968, he moved to the San Francisco Bay Area to take over as managing editor of the radical, anti-war publication, Ramparts magazine, working closely with editor-in-chief Robert Scheer.

 After leaving Ramparts, Bensky worked for a time at San Francisco radio station KSAN-FM, before joining the staff of KPFA-FM in Berkeley.
 In 1972, he anchored and produced Pacifica Radio's coverage of the Democratic and Republican national conventions, both held in Miami, along with the attendant massive anti-war protests, dubbed "The Siege of Miami".

-Bensky served as station manager for KPFA from 1974–1977.
+Bensky served as station manager for KPFA from 1974 to 1977.
 After returning to KSAN as a news anchor, reporter, and talk show host, he narrowly missed accompanying Congressman Leo Ryan to investigate conditions at the Jonestown colony in Guyana in 1978, which resulted in Ryan and four journalists being shot to death on an airstrip, precipitating the mass murder-suicide of over 900 people.
 In the early 1980s, Bensky turned his attention to the revolutions and American interventions in Nicaragua and El Salvador.
 He produced the PBS documentary, "Nicaragua: These Same Hands" in 1980.